-The total emissions of Particulate Matter (PM), Oxides of Nitrogen (NOx) and Oxides of Sulphur (SOx) were 11,895 MT, 53,516 MT and 1,42,132 MT, respectively.
+The total emissions of Particulate Matter (PM), Oxides of Nitrogen (NO_x) and Oxides of Sulphur (SO_x) were 9,593 MT, 64,368 MT and 1,15,079 MT, respectively.
 All our generating plants are equipped with the latest technologies required for monitoring and controlling emissions being generated from our stacks.
-The emissions are monitored on a real-time basis through Continuous Emissions Monitoring System
+The emissions are monitored on a real-time basis through Continuous Emissions Monitoring System (CEMS) which includes mercury emission also.

-(CEMS).
 In addition to this, we regularly conduct off-line monitoring of our stacks.

 The emissions generated from our stacks are maintained at levels which are below the limits as stipulated by the respective state pollution control boards.